 - Rough guide how do you determine the amount you require to coast

-- Comparing against other lifestyle schemes
+- Comparing to other lifestyle schemes

 - Some unique points about Coasting or Barista FI